 The two of them collaborated in 1920 on assassinating Colosimo and taking control of his vice and alcohol business.
-This was right at the beginning of Prohibition, and they didn’t think Colosimo had a sufficient eye for the business opportunities that were presented.
+This was right at the beginning of Prohibition; neither thought Colosimo had a sufficient eye for the business opportunities that were presented.

 Most of the violence perpetrated by the Chicago gangs then, and in the next 10 years, revolved around the rights to supply illegal liquor to illegal bars known as speakeasies.
 There were very high profit margins in this business.
-Throughout Illinois and Indiana, in the countryside and in the suburbs, literally hundreds of Italians—many of whom had immigrated with winemaking traditions at home—were making alcohol in small quantities in their own houses, and then the gangs would gather it up and ship it in large quantities into the city itself.
-They were also doing a lot of importing of rum, from the Caribbean, and whiskey, which had come from Europe, through Canada.
+Throughout Illinois and Indiana, in the countryside and the suburbs, literally hundreds of Italians—many of whom had immigrated with winemaking traditions at home—were making alcohol in small quantities in their own houses.
+The gangs would then gather it up and ship it in large quantities into the city itself.
+They were also importing a lot of rum from the Caribbean, and whiskey, which had come from Europe, through Canada.

 In 1921, the next year, the Supreme Court upheld the Harrison Narcotics Act, which outlawed cocaine, opium, and morphine.
 It said that these are illegal drugs.
-This also became a very lucrative trade, supplying drug addicts.
+This also became a very lucrative trade by supplying drug addicts.

 Torrio and Capone paid steady bribes to city politicians and to the police to look the other way and not interfere with this trade.
-Torrio was a very orderly businessman who understood that the business—criminal or otherwise—would work smoothest if there was the least possible interference.
-Policemen were not very well paid, and for them it was great to have a supplement to their income in return for looking the other way.
-Politicians who needed the support of people like this to get the vote out also had a strong temptation to go along with it.
+Torrio was an orderly businessman who understood that the business—criminal or otherwise—would work smoothest if there was the least possible interference.
+Policemen were not well paid, and for them, it was a boon to supplement their income in return for looking the other way.
+Politicians who needed the support of people like this to get the vote out often went along with it.
 There was a high degree of complicity in various sections of the city government.

 Torrio and Capone thrived as long as the mayor of Chicago, “Big Bill” Thompson, was also willing to turn a blind eye.
 But they found that his “reform” successor, William Dever, who was elected in 1923, was far less amenable.
 Dever said he was going to clean up the criminal gangs in the city, which were becoming notorious.
 It was then that Capone moved his operations to the suburb of Cicero, Illinois.
 He chose a group of bribed and servile politicians and made sure to safeguard his position in the town in return for winning all the elections.